-Proof.
+Justification.
 This follows from that all systems must have at least one given flow to be unique.
-To be able to fix the load for a closed system, one inventory must be uncontrolled. $\Box$ ble 1, which is inspired by the inventory control guidelines in Price et al..
+To be able to set the load for a closed system, one inventory must be uncontrolled. \Box

-The rules are summarized by the proposed procedure for inventory control system design in Ta-
+The rules are summarized by the proposed procedure for inventory control system design in Table 1, which is inspired by the inventory control guidelines of Price et al.4.
 Table 1: Proposed guidelines for design of self-consistent inventory control system.
 In case of doubt consult the general self-consistency rule (Rule 1).

-Characteristic section of the thread hard instance instance 1 Choose the location of the throughput manipulator 2 Identify inventories that need to be controlled including: a) Total mass b) Components c) Individual phases 3 Identify manipulators suitable for adjusting each inventory 4 Design a self-consistent radiation inventory control system that controls all the identified inventories.
+1 Choose the location of the throughput manipulator 2 Identify inventories that need to be controlled including: a) Total mass b) Components c) Individual phases 3 Identify manipulators suitable for adjusting each inventory 4 Design a self-consistent radiation inventory control system that controls all the identified inventories.
 This means: a) Inventory control in direction of flow downstream the throughput manipulator b) Inventory control in direction opposite to flow upstream the throughput manipulator 5 At junctions or splits a decision has to be made on which flow to use for inventory control.
-Typically, the largest flow is used, or both streams are changed such that their ratio is held constant (often the ratio is set by a slower outer composition loop).
+Typically, the largest flow is used, or both streams are changed such that their ratio is held constant (the ratio itself is often set by a slower outer composition loop).
 6 Recycles require special consideration.
 Make a block (control volume) around the entire section and make sure that there is self-consistency for total mass, (individual) components and phases (if relevant).
 7 Assign control loops for any process external flow that remain uncontrolled.
 Typically, "extra" feed rates are put on ratio control with the ratio set point being set by an outer composition loop.